By almost all measures the single-family rental market appears to be booming.

 - Currently, single-family homes rank #1 in both investment and development prospects.

-- Rents for single-family homes are soaring, with recent rent price increases reaching near 15-year highs.
+- Rents for single-family homes are soaring, with recent rent price increases exceeding 16-year highs.

 - Single-family rental homes are quickly becoming the starter homes of previous generations.

 While younger renters once preferred to live in dense urban areas, today’s Gen-Zers (people born between 1997 and 2015) have a higher preference for vibrant suburban living than the Millennials that came before them.
-In fact, 43% of Gen Zers want to rent a single-family home after they graduate from university.
+In fact, 43% of Gen Zers want to rent a single-family home after they graduate from university, as an earlier report from Arbor noted.

 Until a real estate asset class suffers through a recession, it can be difficult to accurately predict how a real estate product type will perform during a downturn.
 The theory pre-pandemic was that single-family rentals would be recession-resistant, and the previous year confirmed exactly that.

-ULI surveyed nearly 3,000 private property owners, real estate developers, private equity investors, and advisors for the more recent report.
+ULI surveyed over 2,000 private property owners, real estate developers, private equity investors, and advisors for the more recent report.
 Their research revealed that single-family homes have the best prospects for investment and new development this year.

 For both investment and development, single-family homes received near-excellent ranking prospects.